jmelcr/jmelcr.github.io/projects.md

 # Current projects

-- **Permeability of biological membranes:** accurate exerimental measurements of small solutes permeability gets explained by my MD simulations.
+- **Permeability of biological membranes:** accurate exerimental measurements of small solutes permeability gets explained by my Molecular Dynamics (MD) simulations.
 Will we open new ways to drug delivery?
+Stay tuned,
+manuscript in preparation!

 - **MeMBrane project: Enhancing industrial bioprocesses in yeast and bacteria via membrane optimization**